 Having a hearing loss can be frustrating and sometimes embarrassing for the individual affected.
 If the condition is left untreated we often see the individual withdrawing from social interaction and isolating themselves from society.
-This over time can lead to her disorders such as depression and recent research suggests that there is a possible link between untreated hearing loss and dementia.
+This over time can lead to disorders such as depression and recent research suggests that there is a possible link between untreated hearing loss and cognitive related conditions such as dementia.

 Luckily today there are many high tech advancements to assist us with hearing loss such as hearing aids, cochlear implants and assistive listening devices.
 Although today’s hearing technology is extremely advanced it is important to remember that they are still only an ‘aid’ to hearing and are not a cure.

-Outlined below are some helpful tips to implement when speaking with a person with hearing loss to improve there ability to understand conversation more easily.
+Outlined below are some helpful tips to implement when speaking to a person with hearing loss to help improve there ability to understand conversation more easily.

 Face the Person

-When speaking with a person with hearing loss it is important to face the individual.
-This is helpful because they can use visual cues and pick up on facial expressions to assist with what you are saying.
+When speaking with a person who has a hearing loss it is important to face the individual.
+This is helpful because they can can pick up on visual cues (lip reading) and facial expressions which assist with piecing together the conversation easier.
 Also by facing the individual the volume of your voice will be louder.

 Speak clearly and don’t shout